-Good news for German exporters: The German Federal Ministry for Economic Affairs in cooperation with AUMA and supported by VDMA will present an official German Pavilion at iran food + bev tec 2017.
+Good news for German technology suppliers: The German Federal Ministry for Economic Affairs in cooperation with AUMA and supported by VDMA will again present an official German Pavilion at iran food + bev tec 2018.

 by Vera Fritsche, VDMA Food Processing and Food Packaging Machinery